hmito/esj73web/about_en.md

 The Ecological Society of Japan upholds a [ESJ Diversity Statement](https://www.esj.ne.jp/esj/e_index.html#diversity) and encourages the participation of researchers from diverse backgrounds.
 We welcome proposals from researchers of various positions, genders, and nationalities.
 Organizers of symposia and workshops are also requested to consider diversity in positions, genders, and other aspects when selecting organizers and speakers.

 If you require reasonable accommodations for presentations or attendance at the meeting due to health conditions or other circumstances, please contact us in advance.
 We will consider what accommodations can be provided.
 For details, please refer to [Reasonable Accommodation](/reasonable_accom_en).

+Kyoto University provides a [Free Access Map](https://www.assdr.kyoto-u.ac.jp/drc/contents/free-access-map/) that clearly displays access routes, so please refer to it as well.
+Barrier-free information for the ICC Kyoto 国立京都国際会館 is available [here](https://www.icckyoto.or.jp/facility/accessibility/).

 ## Code of Conduct